hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-There are various unmarked doors, all locked.
+The Little Forest Inn presents me with various unmarked doors, all locked.
 I pick a door at random and knock quietly; nothing.
 I knock harder.
+A woman in her late 30s shuffles to the door

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>